-So many times in your community, you will hear that “abortion is social justice” and that “reproductive rights and social justice” are essential to the human rights of the woman.
+Many times in your community, you will hear that “abortion is social justice” and that “reproductive rights and social justice” are essential to the human rights of women.

-We know that abortion ends the life of an innocent human being, so how can some people say that abortion is essential to achieving social justice?
-It helps if we define what social justice is.
+We know that abortion ends the life of an innocent human being, so how can it be true that abortion is essential to achieving social justice?
+It helps if we define what “social justice” is.

-Many people talk about Social Justice but do not effectively define the term or explain how to engage in it, and truthfully, there is no one outlined definition of Social Justice.
-In fact, most people can’t explain it without highlighting a list of social injustices that need to be overcome (think poverty, hunger and illness).
+Many people talk about social justice but do not effectively define the term or explain how to engage in it, and truthfully, there is no one outlined definition of social justice.
+In fact, most people can’t explain it without including a list of social injustices that need to be overcome (think poverty, hunger, and homelessness).

 1. Just behavior or treatment.